Death by Dangerous Driving Solicitors

 Drivers encountering vulnerable road users such as cyclists, motorbike riders, horse riders, pedestrians and those working in the road are considered as vulnerable road users.

 Anyone being investigated or prosecuted for Causing Death by Dangerous Driving will need a solicitor to represent them during the police station interview and at Court.
-This offence attracts a prison sentence and therefore your liberty and livelihood are at significant risk.
-Care should be taken to ensure that you instruct an experienced specialist solicitor that has significant knowledge of this offence and has represented ordinary law-abiding citizens facing this prosecution.
+This offence attracts a prison sentence, and therefore your liberty and livelihood are at significant risk.
+Care should be taken to ensure that you instruct an experienced specialist solicitor that has considerable knowledge of this offence and has represented ordinary law-abiding citizens facing this prosecution.

 At Kang & Co Solicitors, we are a specialist law firm established to represent professionals and ordinary people that have not been involved with the Criminal Justice system previously.
-We are not a Legal Aid law firm and understand this this may be your first encounter with the Criminal Justice System.
-We understand this is a challenging time for you and your family and we are at hand to assist, advise and represent as appropriate.
+We are not a Legal Aid law firm and understand this may be your first encounter with the Criminal Justice System.
+We know this is a challenging time for you and your family and we are at hand to assist, advise and represent as appropriate.

 Request A Callback or Email from a Kang & Co Solicitor